Global responsibility and policy coherence

 Finland imports especially a significant amount of fossil energy materials while it exports significant amounts of renewable wood and products processed from wood.
 Because a rapid reduction in the use of fossil fuels is necessary to mitigate climate change, it can be expected that the imports of fossil materials will decline.

 The material flows of many products include so-called hidden flows.
-The hidden flows associated with imports consist of such direct and indirect material and energy inputs made abroad in the extraction and manufacture of imports that are not visible in the weight of the raw materials and products.
-For example, land use and the greenhouse gas emissions created in the country the product is exported can be included in hidden flows.
+The hidden flows associated with imports consist of those direct and indirect material and energy inputs made abroad in the extraction and manufacture of imports that are not visible in the weight of the raw materials and products.
+For example, land use and the greenhouse gas emissions created in the country to which the product is exported can be included in hidden flows.
 The hidden flows of imports may be manifold compared with the direct inputs.
-The amount of hidden flows in tonnes does not, however, as such reveal how sustainably the product or raw material has been manufactured as the production conditions may vary a lot between countries and within countries, even between individual factories.
+The amount of hidden flows in tonnes does not, in itself reveal how sustainably the product or raw material has been manufactured as the production conditions may vary a lot between countries and within countries, even between individual factories.

 It is important to be aware that with an increase in foreign trade, also a considerable part of the environmental effects caused by Finns are now created outside our national borders.
 On the other hand, many of the products imported to Finland are further processed into export products.
 Because production in Finland is on average ecologically more sustainable than in many other countries, no unambiguously negative or positive conclusions can be drawn by examining only the material flows.

-The target of 0.7 per cent of GNI for Finland's development cooperation appropriations is a far away – but it is what we aim at
+The target of 0.7 per cent of GNI for Finland's development cooperation appropriations is still remote – but it is what we aim at

 The support Finland and other providers of assistance have given to developing countries has enhanced development.
 The percentage of the world population living in extreme poverty has halved since 1990.
 The vast majority of girls and boys can go to school.
 The mortality rate among mothers and children under five years of age has decreased significantly.
 The number of people living without water supply and sewerage has halved.
 The foundations of the economy have improved in the vast majority of developing countries, the share of development aid in their income has declined and there are also other ways for these countries to obtain funding to support their development.
 For example, the impact of private investments is usually manifold in the promotion of sustainable development in developing countries.

-Finland is committed to increasing its development cooperation appropriations to 0.7 per cent of the gross national income in the long term.
+Finland is committed longterm to increasing its development cooperation appropriations to 0.7 per cent of the gross national income.
 The target was close in 2014, when the figure was 0.59 per cent.
 The cuts made in 2016 as part of balancing the public economy significantly changed the situation and the amount of the development cooperation expenditure and its share of the gross national income fell in 2017.
 In 2017, Finland used EUR 935 million or 0.41 per cent of the gross national income for development cooperation.
 In terms of the GNI percentage, Finland was the ninth biggest provider of assistance within the EU.

 Also, the costs of the reception of refugees that fall under development cooperation fell: in 2017, they were EUR 69 million, a decline of 42 per cent from the previous year.
 On the other hand, the financial investments that fall under development cooperation increased the total of the disbursements by EUR 68 million from the previous year.
 A total of EUR 94 million was allocated to humanitarian assistance in 2017.

 In 2018, Finland's development cooperation appropriations represented 0.38 per cent of gross national income (ODA/GNI in the graph) and the figure is estimated to be 0.37 per cent for the period 2019-2021.
-Although the appropriations will be increasing slightly, the economy will grow proportionally faster and it is estimated that the GNI percentage will fall from what it is currently.
+Although the appropriations will increase slightly, the economy will grow proportionally faster and it is estimated that the GNI percentage will fall from its current level.

 Development cooperation appropriations account for about 70 per cent of the external funding received by the least developed countries.
 The OECD encourages its member countries to use their development cooperation appropriations more efficiently in the poorest countries to mobilise private investments and local tax revenues.